Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Exhaustive Analysis of Aristotelian Problems

 For concreteness let us focus on Table~\ref{tbl:first-figure} part~(a) which describes the classical syllogisms in Aristotle's first figure, whose major premise $A\mathfrak{m}B$ and minor premise $B\mathfrak{n}C$ have types $\mathfrak{m}$ and $\mathfrak{n}$.
-The third row (labeled `$e$') indicates the major premise $AeB$, the first column (labeled `$a$') indicates the minor premise $BaC$, and the solitary cell entry `$e$' at this row and column says that the only valid deduction from these premises is $AeC$.
+Focusing more specifically on one particular problem in the first figure, the third row (labeled `$e$') indicates the major premise $AeB$, the first column (labeled `$a$') indicates the minor premise $BaC$.
+The solitary cell entry `$e$' at this row and column says that the only valid deduction from these premises is $AeC$.
 That is, from the premises `$A$ belongs to no $B$, or there are no $B$' and `$B$ belongs to all $C$, or there are no $C$,' there follows the conclusion `$A$ belongs to no $C$, or there are no $C$.'
 This syllogistic pattern `eae-1' is also known by the medieval name `Celarent'.
 (The vowels in the medieval names give codes for categorical relations in the same sequence as the $\mathfrak{m}\mathfrak{n}\mathfrak{s}$-$k$ abbreviation.
-The consonants in the Medieval names also convey information, which is not essential to the analysis presented here.)
+The consonants in the medieval names also convey information, which is not essential to the analysis presented here.)